srinathsai/Forecasting-of-Political-bias-in-Twitter-and-GAB/README.md

-# Prediction-of-Polarized-Tweets
+# Forecasting of Political Bias in Twitter and GAB.

 ## Introduction.

-In order to grasp the attention of huge public, amalgamating polarized content in tweets by respective news channel has become a quotidian.<br />
+In order to grasp the attention of the huge public, amalgamating polarized content in Twitter and GAB by respective news channels has become a quotidian.<br />
-With this propensity of news media, there has been thousands of tweets circulating every day which are leaned in either of the 3 types: left,right and center depending upon the leaning of their respective media channel.<br />
+With this propensity of news media, there have been thousands of tweets, and GAB posts circulating every day which are leaned in either of the 5 types: left, right, center, left-leaning, and right-leaning depending upon the leaning of their respective media channel.<br />
-The fact that there are enormous number of tweets generating per day raises a very much challenging task of knowing how much polarized tweets can be generated in next day or next few days.<br />
+The fact that there are enormous numbers of tweets and GAB posts generating per day raises a very much challenging task of knowing how much political bias content can be generated in the next day or the next few days.<br />
-***This project aims to deal with this challenge by implementing 4 of the timeseries forecasting methods of Machine learning which predicts the behavioir of any quantity in next day or next few days by taking previous days behaviour.***<br />
+***This project aims to deal with this challenge by implementing 5 of the time-series forecasting methods of Machine learning which predicts the behavior of any quantity in next day or next few days by taking the previous days' behavior.***<br />

 ## Gist of used Timeseries forecasting models.